chaos-mesh/website/docs/simulate-block-chaos-on-kubernetes.md

 ---
-title: Simulate Block Device Latency
+title: Simulate Block Device Incidents
 ---

 ## BlockChaos Introduction

 Chaos Mesh provides the BlockChaos experiment type.
-You can use this experiment type to simulate a block device latency scenario.
+You can use this experiment type to simulate a block device latency or freeze scenario.
 This document describes how to install the dependencies of a BlockChaos experiment, and create a BlockChaos.

 :::note